INFO-ESIPE/note-taking/README.md

 This repository contains notes from classes I attended during engineering school.
 The structure and content align with what was taught and the materials (slides, laboratory classes) provided to us.
-I do not own anything that is shown here, I simply write it down with my own words and in a convenient format, so I (and others) can retrieve the concepts quickly and easily if needed.
+I do not claim ownership on anything that is shown here, I simply write it down with my own words and in a convenient format, so I (and others) can retrieve the concepts quickly and easily if needed.

 Most of the notes are in English, but some remains in French...